 You Can Cross Over 20 Different Covered Bridges Along This Scenic Route In Vermont

 For anyone who enjoys a leisurely drive with plenty of places to stop along the way, the Connecticut River Byway is for you.
-This 500 mile byway is nestled between the Green Mountains of Vermont and the White Mountains of New Hampshire.
-It travels from the Massachusetts border to the Canadian border, and you’ll pass some wonderful vistas, historic towns and more than a few covered bridges along the way.
-Let’s take a look at some of the covered bridges on this scenic route in VT.
+This 500-mile byway is nestled between the Green Mountains of Vermont and the White Mountains of New Hampshire.
+Traveling from the Massachusetts border to the Canadian border, one of the best scenic drives in Vermont allows adventurers to pass some wonderful vistas, historic towns, and more than a few covered bridges along the way.
+Let’s take a look at just some of the covered bridges on this scenic route in VT.

 Have you visited these beautiful covered bridges in Vermont?
 If you have and you can think of any tips or tricks to make a visit extra special, let us know in the comments.
 We especially love hearing about any nearby local restaurants, cafes, or stores we should check out.
 This is one of the best Vermont scenic drives and we think you’ll agree.
 Of course, before you hop in the car for this trip (or really, any trip!) be sure to consult our list of the best road trip snacks.
 Getting this right might just be the most important part of any journey.

 Another great element of this route is the ability to stop into the historic town of Bellows Falls along the way.